 The VAPA Center Waitlist Update

-Thank you to all of the artist seeking space at the VAPA Center.
-Currently, we are in the process of going through applications that have been received.
+Due to an overwhelming response, the VAPA Center Waitlist is now closed and we are no longer accepting any applications.
+We are in the process of going through applications that have been received.

 If you have applied for a space via our online application, you are now in cue in the order in which your application was received and should be receiving an email in the coming days inviting you tour the center and see our available spaces.